clintonbf/Clints-doc-project/docs/5-glossary.md

 ### Enrollment

-At Academie Duello an enrollment is a service that with a fixed period of time and a set capacity.
+At Academie Duello an enrollment is a service with a fixed period of time and a set capacity.
 At Academie Duello beginner courses and workshops are enrollments.

 Examples of enrollments at Academie Duello are: "Rapier Fundamentals" (a beginner course), "Time And Relative Defense In Swordplay: Fabris' Book 2" (a workshop), and "Knight Camp" (a course).

 ### Event

-A generic term for something in the schedule.
+A generic term for something in the schedule that customers can attend.
 It could be a class, an enrollment, a workshop, a course, etc.

 ### Service